-In that regard, a recent survey conducted on QNW members revealed that more than 70% of respondents are in favor of going as far back as 1876 on the issue of status21.
+In that regard, a recent survey conducted on QNW members revealed that more than 70% of respondents are in favor of going as far back as 1876 on the issue of status.
 Some have also commented that this issue should have never occurred in the first place and that a date should not determine their sense of belonging to an Aboriginal community.
 Reflecting members' opinion, QNW recommends that the Canadian Government should not impose an artificial September 4, 1951 cut-off on status entitlement.
-Using a 1951 cut-off for descendants of Aboriginal women and not for descendants of Aboriginal men, will create new inequalities between siblings within the same families, based on their date of birth, given that grandchildren who trace their Aboriginal descent through the maternal line will continue to be denied status if they were born prior to September 4, 195122.
+Using a 1951 cut-off for descendants of Aboriginal women and not for descendants of Aboriginal men, will create new inequalities based on a date of birth.
+Given the fact that grandchildren who trace their Aboriginal descent through the maternal line will continue to be denied status if they were born prior to September 4, 1951 unless they have at least one sibling born after that date.

-Moreover the proposed amendments will only apply to grandchildren and not to other matrilineal descendants and will only grant s.
-6(2) status, and never s.
-6(1) status to the proposed new registrants.
-This is yet another way in which the proposed amendments do not place matrilineal-Indian descendants on the same footing as patrilineal-Indian descendants23.
+Moreover the proposed amendments under Bill C-3 will only apply to grandchildren and not to other matrilineal descendants.
+This is yet another way in which the proposed amendments do not place matrilineal-Indian descendants on the same footing as patrilineal-Indian descendants.
 Pursuant to s.
-6(1)(a) of the Indian Act, which can be transmitted by one
+6(1)(a) of the Indian Act, which can be transmitted by one Indian parent, descendants of male Indians are not restricted to looking only as far back as a grandfather (for s.
+6(1)(a) registrants the impact of the

-$^{^{20}}$ RCAP, supra note 12, s.3.1.
-Section 12(1)(b) of the Indian Act before 1985 provided that a women who married a non-Indian was not entitled to be registered.
+&lt;sup>24 RCAP, supra note15, s.3.1.
+Section 12(1)(b) of the Indian Act before 1985 provided that a woman who married a non-Indian was not entitled to be registered.
 In contrast, section 11(1)(f) stated that the wife or widow of any registered Indian man was entitled to status.
 Pursuant to section 109(1), if a male status Indian was enfranchised, his wife and children would also be enfranchised.

-21 QNW Survey, Indian Status and the McIvor Case, October 2009.
+&lt;sup>25 QNW Survey, Indian Status and the McIvor Case, October 2009.
 This survey was conducted during the 36th Annual Gathering (17th and 18th of October 2009) on 37 of members being delegated to represent their Aboriginal women's Council.